Marine Caves and Benthic Terrazzo

 2020-22

-This work was produced during the Studiotopia program hosted by Onassis Stegi and cofounded by the Creative Europe program of the European Union with the scientific consultation of marine biologist Markos Digenis , and equipment/material support from Blue Cycle Official network.
+This work was produced during the Studiotopia program, hosted by Onassis Stegi and co-funded by the Creative Europe programme of the European Union, with scientific consultation by marine biologist Markos Digenis and equipment and material support from the Blue Cycle official network.

 Marine Caves and Benthic Terrazzo